TomDamri1/CureonaApp/server/README.md

 #### url : https://curona.herokuapp.com/AmountForDayAndHour

-send a company id , day and  hour - and receive an amount of costumers in the business. if one of the parameters is incorrect of invalid - a proper ,message will be returned
+send a company id , day and  hour - and receive an amount of costumers in the business. if one of the parameters is incorrect or invalid - a proper ,message will be returned
 <u>example for JSON:</u>

 ```